-Are students and parents customers?
+Are students and parents your customers?

 This is a difficult reality for many administrators and educators to grasp as they look at their school and classrooms, and attempt to balance the needs to provide both critical feedback and the service expected by students and families.
 The shift to providing a focus on the customer has only increased as the cost of education, and the options available to consumers, have increased over the past decade.
-Consumers have seen traditionally patriarchal industries such as healthcare adopt a consumer-centric focus, and now expect the same from education.
+Consumers have seen traditional industries such as healthcare adopt a consumer-centric focus, and now expect the same from education.

 Are you asking the right questions on your surveys?

 Net Promoter® Score, commonly referred to as NPS®, is a customer loyalty metric that gauges how willing a family is to recommend your school.
 It is used across industries to measure how well organizations are building advocates within their base of customers.
 Net Promoter Score is a valuable metric for improving recruiting and retention as it provides a single customer satisfaction metric—that is visible and easy to understand.

 Net Promoter Score can be described with one simple question: "How likely is it that you would recommend [School X] to a friend or colleague?"

 Based on how a customer responds to the question, you classify them into one of three groups:

 Detractors = 0 – 6: